History of gamma-ray burst research: Discovery

 Vela 5 was launched on May 23, 1969.
 Because the sensitivity and time resolution on these satellites were significantly more accurate than the instruments on Vela 4, the Los Alamos team expected these new satellites to detect more gamma-ray bursts.
 Despite an enormous amount of background signals picked up by the new detectors, the research team found twelve events which had not coincided with any solar flares or supernovas.
 Some of the new detections also showed the same double-peak pattern that had been observed by Vela 4.

 Although their instrumentation offered no improvement over those on Vela 5, the Vela 6 satellites were launched on April 8, 1970, with the intention of determining the direction from which the gamma rays were arriving.
 The orbits for the Vela 6 satellites were chosen to be as far away from Vela 5 as possible, generally on the order of 10000 kilometers apart.
 This separation meant that, despite gamma rays traveling at the speed of light, a signal would be detected at slightly different times by different satellites.
 By analyzing the arrival times, Klebesadel and his team successfully traced sixteen gamma-ray bursts.
-The random distribution of bursts across the sky made it clear that the bursts were not coming from the sun, moon, or other planets in our solar system.
+The random distribution of bursts across the sky made it clear that the bursts were not coming from the Sun, Moon, or other planets in the Solar System.

 In 1973, Ray Klebesadel, Roy Olson, and Ian Strong of the University of California Los Alamos Scientific Laboratory published Observations of Gamma-Ray Bursts of Cosmic Origin, identifying a cosmic source for the previously unexplained observations of gamma-rays.
 Shortly thereafter, Klebesadel presented his findings at the 140th meeting of the American Astronomical Society.
 Although he was interviewed only by The National Enquirer, news of the discovery quickly spread through the scientific community.
 Between 1973 and 2001 more than 5300 papers were published on GRBs.